 The more extensions you will have to replace, the more customization you will have to do.
-That will increase the cost of migration and extend the time frame.
+That will increase the Magento 1 to 2 migration cost and extend the time frame.

 The existing Magento 1 themes, much like the extensions, will not work in Magento 2 due to differences in coding.
 You have to build a theme for Magento 2.
 It could take weeks and stretch your timeline further.

-NOTE: Any customizations you made to Magento 1, cannot be directly migrated to Magento 2.
-You will need developers to create the same customizations from scratch.
+NOTE: Any customisations you made to Magento 1, cannot be directly migrated to Magento 2.
+You will need developers to create the same customisations from scratch.
 As we mentioned, the reason is that they can be compatible with the code used in Magento 2.

-To make this simpler, let’s look at the five main areas that will need your focus.
+To make this simpler, let’s look at the five main areas in Magento migration cost that will need your focus.